 County Council puts Heat Plan in place

-While the 2014 summer forecast is calling for fewer scorching heat waves, Delaware County Council wants residents to know that the county’s Heat Plan is in place.
+With that in mind, Delaware County Council wants residents to know that the county’s Heat Plan is in place.
 Both the Office of Services for the Aging (COSA) and Office of Adult Services offer assistance to elderly and vulnerable residents throughout the summer months.

 County Council alerts residents to take extra precautions during a heat wave, and to check in with elderly and disabled family members and neighbors who are at greater risk for heat-related illnesses.

 The National Weather Service describes a heat wave as three or more days when the temperature is 90 degrees or higher.
-The National Oceanic and Atmospheric Administration (NOAA) is predicting El Nino conditions this summer, which could signal more moderate summer temperatures and fewer damaging hurricanes.

 The Heat Information Line at (610) 872-1558 is a recorded 24-hour phone service that typically runs June 1 through Sept.
 30, providing residents with heat advisory updates and information.
 People who need additional assistance can contact a COSA staff member by calling the Information and Assistance service at (610) 490-1300.

-“When the weather service issues an excessive heat warning, it’s important for our elderly and vulnerable residents to take precautions to avoid heat-related illnesses,” said Chairman McGarrigle.
+“When the weather service issues an excessive heat warning, it’s important for our elderly and vulnerable residents to take precautions to avoid heat-related illnesses,” said McBlain.
 “People who are 65 and older are vulnerable to heat-related illnesses and we ask that residents check on their elderly family members and neighbors.”

-McGarrigle said the Delaware County Heat Plan calls for senior centers and adult day care centers to extend their hours, to offer water and non-caffeinated beverages throughout the day, and to reinforce with service-provider drivers to check on consumers.
+He said the Delaware County Heat Plan calls for senior centers and adult day care centers to extend their hours, to offer water and non-caffeinated beverages throughout the day, and to reinforce with service-provider drivers to check on consumers.

 COSA has a limited number of fans available for senior residents in need of assistance.